I decided to review the Electrohome Archer EANOS300 Record Player because it’s received overall good ratings from customers.

 This really is a great feature and will reduce wear to your vinyl.
 Some users have said that the auto-return fails at times.
 This could be due to the auto-return just needing a little more time to kick in.

 Cartridge and Stylus

-Self-contained record players in the entry level range are all factory fitted with low priced ceramic cartridges.
-These can’t be changed or upgraded to better quality one.
+Self-contained record players in the entry-level range are all factory fitted with low priced ceramic cartridges.
+These can’t be changed or upgraded to a better quality one.

 Ceramic cartridges are more prone to skipping so to negate this they usually have a heavier tracking force.
 The heavier tracking force can cause damage to vinyls and wear out the stylus faster.

 If you’re just a casual listener with a collection of vinyls not in mint condition then this record player is probably fine for you.

 But if you listen to your records more frequently or you have some rare gems that are difficult to replace, you should not be looking at the Electrohome Archer but rather something along the lines of the Audio Technica AT-LP120.